 In all programs in the Faculty of Science, academic standing is assessed on the basis of Grade Point Average.
-An assessment of academic standing is conducted for each student at the end of the student's registration in the Fall/Winter regardless of the number of credits attempted and regardless of whether the student registered in one or both terms.
+An assessment of academic standing is conducted for each student at the end of the student's registration in the Fall/ Winter on a minimum $\star$ 9, regardless of whether the student registered in one or both terms, except those in a BSc Honors (see §192.5.1) or Specialization (see §192.5.2) degree.
+If a student attempted fewer than $\star$ 9 since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next Fall/Winter.
 Decisions regarding academic standing will be based on courses attempted during the previous Fall/Winter only.
-See \$\$23.4(6) and 23.9.2 for information on the calculation of GPA's and the academic record.
+Spring and Summer work does not impact academic standing assessment.
+See §§ 23.4(6)and 23.9.2 for information on the calculation of GPAs and the academic record.